reflex-dev/reflex-web/docs/hosting/deploy.md

 ## Hosting CLI Commands

 All the `reflex` commands come with a help manual.
-The help manual provides additional options that may be useful.
+The help manual lists additional command options that may be useful.
 You type `--help` to see the help manual.
 Some commands are organized under a `subcommands` series.
 Here is an example below.
 Note that the help manual may look different depending on the version of `reflex` or the `reflex-hosting-cli`.

 ```python eval
 doccmdoutput(